Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Preliminaries on

 \subsection{Splittings and deformation spaces}

 \paragraph*{General definitions.}

-Let $G$ be a group, and let $T$ be either a simplicial $G$-tree, or an $\mathbb{R}$-tree equipped with an isometric $G$-action.
+Let $G$ be a group, and let $T$ be either a simplicial $G$-tree, or an $\mathbb{R}$-tree (i.e.\ a $0$-hyperbolic geodesic metric space) equipped with an isometric $G$-action.
 An element $g\in G$ acts \emph{elliptically} on $T$ if $g$ fixes a point in $T$, and \emph{hyperbolically} otherwise.
 The $G$-action on $T$ is \emph{minimal} if $T$ does not contain any proper nonempty $G$-invariant subtree.
 Assuming that some element of $G$ acts hyperbolically on $T$, the $G$-action on $T$ always contains a unique nonempty minimal $G$-invariant subtree \cite[Proposition~3.1]{CM}.

-A \emph{splitting} of $G$ is a minimal, simplicial $G$-action on a simplicial tree with no edge inversion.
-Splittings are always considered up to equivariant homeomorphism.
+A \emph{splitting} of $G$ is a minimal, simplicial $G$-action on a simplicial tree $T$ with no edge inversion.

+A subgroup $A\subseteq G$ is \emph{elliptic} in $S$ if it fixes a point in $S$.
+Given a collection $\calf$ of conjugacy classes of subgroups of $G$, we say that a splitting $S$ is \emph{relative to $\calf$} (or is a $(G,\calf)$-splitting) if every subgroup in $\calf$ is elliptic in $S$.

+When $G$ is finitely generated, any splitting of $G$ has finitely many orbits of vertices and edges.
+This also holds for a $(G,\calf)$-splitting if $G$ is finitely generated relative to a finite collection of subgroups $\calf$, i.e.\ $G$ is generated by $\calf$ together with a finite set of elements of $G$.
+By Bass-Serre theory, a splitting of $G$ corresponds to writing $G$ as the fundamental group of a graph of groups \cite{Ser}, and we use the word \emph{decomposition} as a synonym of splitting.
+Splittings are always considered up to equivariant graph isomorphism.

+There is a natural action of $\Aut(G)$ by precomposition on the set of ($G$-equivariant isomorphism classes of) splittings of $G$.
+Given a splitting $S$, precomposing the action $G\actson S$ by an inner automorphism $\ad_g$ yields a new action $G\actson S$, and the isomorphism of $S$ defined by $x\mapsto gx$ is equivariant with respect to these two actions.
+Therefore, the action of $\Aut(G)$ factors through an action of $\Out(G)$ on the set of splittings.

 Given a splitting $S$ of $G$ and a vertex $v\in S$, we denote by $G_v$ the $G$-stabilizer of $v$.
 Likewise, given an edge $e\subseteq S$, we denote by $G_e$ the $G$-stabilizer of $e$.
 We will also always denote by $\Inc_v$ the set of all $G_v$-conjugacy classes of stabilizers of edges incident on $v$.
+When $G$ is finitely generated, the group $G_v$ is finitely generated relative to $\Inc_v$ (see \cite[Lemma~1.11]{Gui_actions}).

 Let $S$ and $S'$ be two splittings of $G$.
 The splitting $S$ \emph{dominates} $S'$ if there exists a $G$-equivariant map $S\to S'$.
 This is equivalent to saying that every subgroup of $G$ which fixes a point in $S$, also fixes a point in $S'$.
-Two splittings are \emph{in the same deformation space} if they dominate each other.
+Two splittings are \emph{in the same deformation space} if they dominate each other (see \cite{For_deformation,GL_deformation}).